aurickk/Incognito/README.md

 ```
 'key.meteor-client.open-gui' 'Right Shift'→'⟦FALLBACK⟧'
 ```
-Icognito's bandaid fix for Meteor is to blacklist the `AbstractSignEditScreenMixin` Mixin to disable Meteor's broken translation protection.
+Incognito's bandaid fix for Meteor is to blacklist the `AbstractSignEditScreenMixin` Mixin to disable Meteor's broken translation protection.
 Allowing incognito's protection to take over, which already handles fallbacks correctly to match the Vanilla response.

 ---